The person who says it cannot be done should

 pages are separated, undamaged and do not contain any marks or

 spots.
-Rule all the margins.
+Rule the margins.

 Immediately upon finishing the dictation, read through the entire